Farwaykorse/Learning/cpp/exceptions.md

   function.
   Moving the rarely executed error-handling code out.
   - Might improve readability of the normal code execution path.
-  - Better `inline` decissions can be made for shorter functions.
+  - Better `inline` decisions can be made for shorter functions.
-    Especially since error handling should be a rare occurance for which inlineing is not beneficial.
+    Especially since error handling shouldxbe a rare occurrence for which inlineing is not beneficial.
-- The `noecept` specifier can be added on both the calling and lippincott function, **if** it handles **all** errors, without rethrowing.
+- The `noexcept` specifier can be added on both the calling and Lippincott function, **if** it handles **all** errors, without rethrowing.
-- The `[[noreturn]]` attribute should be used on the lippincott function, **if** it **always** rethrows.
+- The `[[noreturn]]` attribute should be used on the Lippincott function, **if** it **always** rethrows.
   <!-- Sample
 `````